amirghedira/mypersonalweb/readme.md

 ## Axios:
 Link: [https://www.npmjs.com/package/axios](https://www.npmjs.com/package/axios)
-This library is an alternative to fetch in javascript, it's easier to manipulate and easy to learn, and to use.
+This library is an alternative to fetch in JavaScript, it's easier to manipulate and easy to learn, and to use.
 Actually, the most liked feature that provides It, is the ability to make a base URL to HTTP requests, without repeating it each HTTP request.

 ## socket.io:
 Link: [https://www.npmjs.com/package/socket.io](https://www.npmjs.com/package/socket.io)
-Socket is known to be a front and a back end service, i will talk more about the service side of socketio in the backend project, this library you can use it to emit any changes to the users which are connected to the page (to the socket) this makes the user interface more reactive and more interactive with changes without even loading the page.
+Socket is known to be a front and a back end service, I will talk more about the service side of socketio in the backend project, this library you can use it to emit any changes to the users which are connected to the page (to the socket) this makes the user interface more reactive and more interactive with changes without even loading the page.

 # What I learned ?
- At the beginning I learned react with class components approach, I used to manage state in a class-based component.
+ At the beginning I learned React with class components approach, I used to manage state in a class-based component.
-In this project, I decided to use React hooks and functional-based components since its the new way for development in reactjs, and I find them quite interesting and fun to use them.
+In this project, I decided to use React hooks and functional-based components since it's the new way for development in ReactJS, and I find them quite interesting and fun to use them.
 In addition, reactstrap, which I learned more things about responsiveness thanks to rows and cols system of reactstrap.
-Second, managing state, actually I have used the contextAPI of react which is built into it, I have isolated all the state related to projects and profile informations into a global state with I provide it to other components, not only state even handlers which handle projects and profile and logging in actions.
+Second, managing state, actually I have used the context API of React which is built into it, I have isolated all the state related to projects and profile information into a global state with I provide it to other components, not only state even handlers which handle projects and profile and logging in actions.
-The contextAPI allow managing state and reading it easier and more convenient.
+The context API allow managing state and reading it easier and more convenient.
 Also, I learned to implement routing and provide a multiple page web application thanks to react-dom router Last but not least, socketio (client site) I learned how to emit the events and get the event and unregister them when needed.
 Finally, and the most thing which i find it interesting, is the service workers, they are so useful to build a progressive web apps and more other things, I applied service workers to trigger notifications which pop up in the operating system (phone or PC)